scode/docs/docs/source/software/chrome_remote_desktop_ubuntu.rst

 Setting up Chrome Remote Desktop on Ubuntu
 ==========================================

+..
+NOTE:: I have been informed of `this askubuntu question <https://askubuntu.com/questions/795703>`__
+          which appears to have a better (shorter, headless) solution than what I describe here.
+I have not personally tested it, but it may be a better place to start than this.

 This was written in September of 2015.
 Not sure whether it still applies.